 In 2012 Taryn set out on her own to develop her art practice as a full time professional artist.
 Prior to 2008, her background was in Māori fashion and adornment design, graphic design and business management.

 Taryn has been involved with exhibitions at venues such as Te Papa Tongarewa National Museum of New Zealand, The Royal Ontario Museum (Canada), The Field Museum (Chicago), Musee du quai Branly (Paris), Ora NY Gallery (New York), Museo de la las culturas (Mexico City) and Musee de la civilization (Quebec) among others.

 In late 2013, Taryn gave birth to a beautiful baby daughter.
-Themes of motherhood, conception, creation, birth, ancestral memory, transformation, personal growth, DNA information and the continuum of whakapapa (genealogy) from ancestors to offspring also feature in many of her art works.
-Her ancestors Te Rauparaha and Nohorua as well as their relation, the famed Te Rangi Topeora also inspire many of her art works and ideas.
-Māori cosmology, the stars, moon, sun, lightning and other natural phenomena also feature often in her artworks.
+Themes of motherhood, conception, creation, birth, ancestral memory, transformation, personal growth, DNA information and the continuum of whakapapa (genealogy) from ancestors to offspring also appear in many of her art works.
+Her ancestors Te Rauparaha and Nohorua as well as their relation, the famed Te Rangi Topeora, also inspire many of her art works and ideas.
+Māori cosmology, the stars, moon, sun, lightning and other natural phenomena often feature in her artworks.

 The inter-relatedness, similarities and commonalities between different indigenous groups of people around the world is of great interest to her.

 Taryn belongs to the Ngāti Toarangatira, Te Ātiawa and Ngāti Raukawa tribes.
 In 2010 she was given an award for emerging Māori artists by the New Zealand government organisation, Creative New Zealand.

 Her latest work at The Sound Temple has comprised hosting a Wahine Power Circle and her solo exhibition Purapura Whetu solo is currently installed until middle of October 2017.